Travel advice for the Nordic region in the age of the coronavirus

 • Sustainable destinations

-• Hygiene and other safety measures
+• World class hygiene and other safety standards

 Below are some resources to aid you in planning and preparing for travel to the Nordic region in these unusual times.

 Before you travel, you should check the details of your travel insurance with a fine-tooth comb to ensure that you are covered in the case of Covid-19 related delays or cancellations.
 You may need to consider a specialist policy.

 You should also check the travel advice and restrictions in place in your country of origin.

 Making sure you can access funds to cover emergencies and unexpected changes and delays.
 Do not rely on a single form of payment (e.g. just one credit card).